E11

 How to Fix / Troubleshooting

-Safety first: Turn off power and close the cold water isolation valve to the boiler before removing any DHW components.
+Safety first: Turn off the power and close the cold water isolation valve to the boiler before removing any DHW components.

 - Check DHW flow: Open a hot tap fully.
 If the boiler does not recognise flow (no flame symbol, no start), the DHW flow sensor may be stuck.